GridlockNetwork/Resources/whitepapers/readme.md

 ### Watchlight Service

-Gridlock Watchlight is an optional add-on service that provides oversight protection for vault owners.
-The service does not have the ultimate control of a user’s funds.
+Gridlock Watchlight is an add-on service that provides oversight protection for vault owners.
+The service does not have the ultimate control of a user's funds.
 Instead, it can closely monitor connected vaults and activity.
 This key share storage service adds the benefit of professional monitoring, which watches for suspicious transactions or coordinated attacks.
 This type of oversight is difficult with the standard distributed devices.
 If Watchlight identifies any suspicious activity, we can proactively notify the owner.
 This service bridges the gap between privacy and proactive monitoring.

 ## Conclusion

 Gridlock Network is the first truly secure and private cryptocurrency storage solution.
 Threshold Signatures combined with Trusted Execution Environments provide unparalleled security and availability, beyond any other solution available today.
 The offloading of complex key management eliminates one of the biggest barriers to mainstream crypto adoption.
-The elimination of a central authority vastly increases security and maintains a user’s privacy.
+The elimination of a central authority vastly increases security and maintains a user's privacy.

 ## References